jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The reviewed studies demonstrated that, for their specific test configurations, internal pressure significantly influences structural behavior, with lateral loads typically generating higher stresses than axial loads.
 The documented failure mechanisms progress from initial deformation through local failure to global failure, depending on impact energy levels.
 While these studies provided valuable insights into pressure vessel behavior for dynamic loading conditions, which are essential for aircraft certification, they did not address quasi-static loading scenarios.
-Quasi-static testing, such as ultimate load testing, represents another critical requirement for aircraft certification and, consequently, for potential #gls("swith") certification.
+Quasi-static testing, such as ultimate load testing, represents another crucial requirement for aircraft certification and, consequently, for potential #gls("swith") certification.
 This identified gap in current research emphasized the necessity for additional investigations into pressure vessel behavior under external static loads.

 // ------------------------------- 0_Loadcase ------------------------------- //
-The challenge of understanding static load behavior becomes particularly significant when considering the broader context of aircraft load cases.
+The challenge of understanding static load behavior becomes particularly significant when framed within the broader context of aircraft load cases.
 As detailed in @chap_3_0, the task of identifying critical load cases for conventional aircraft already presents significant complexity.
 For #glspl("swith"), this complexity increases substantially due to their hybrid nature, combining characteristics of both aircraft and pressurized vessels.
 This dual characteristic necessitates consideration of load cases from both domains, creating a more intricate evaluation scenario.
 Nevertheless, @chap_3_0 demonstrated that through careful statistical assessment, a comprehensive list of critical load cases for general aviation can be established.
 From this foundational investigation, a key load case for #glspl("swith") has been derived.
-The validity of this methodological approach gains significant credibility through confirmation from two leading German aerospace companies.
+The validity of this methodological approach gains pronounced credibility through confirmation from two leading German aerospace companies.
 Furthermore, detailed examination of the V-n diagram provided essential insights into the relationship between the identified critical load case and the flight envelope.

 // ------------------------------ 1_Curv_Theory ----------------------------- //
 Building upon this understanding of load cases, @chap_3_1 explored another crucial aspect: the effects of fill media on pressurized structures under static external loading.
-The research revealed that both internal pressure and medium selection significantly influence structural behavior.
+The research revealed that both internal pressure and medium selection substantially influence structural behavior.
-Comparative studies demonstrated that water-filled pipes consistently outperformed their air-filled counterparts, exhibiting higher maximum bending moments and enhanced curvature tolerance across all pressure ranges evaluated.
+Comparative studies demonstrated that water-filled pipes consistently outperformed their air-filled counterparts, achieving higher maximum bending moments and enhanced curvature tolerance across all pressure ranges evaluated.
 The observed relationship between internal pressure and structural response exhibited distinct patterns: while both media showed comparable increases in maximum bending moment with elevated pressure, their curvature responses differed markedly.
 A simplified conceptual model was proposed to explain these experimental observations.
 The model suggested that in water-filled pipes, the confined liquid acts as an integral part of the structural system.
 Under pressure, water particles maintain relatively fixed positions, enabling effective load transfer and redistribution across the pipe's inner surface.